panca-hyooga/javascript-snake-game-1__mps/README.md

 # Description
-a very simple snake game made by using html, css, and native javascript.
+a very simple snake game made by using html, css, and native javascript. in this version, i will be utilizing the html table, and not using the canvas element.

 # System Requirement
 - Make sure you are using the latest update of the browser that you are currently using to run the game.